navoneel1092283/housing_price_prediction/README.md

 # housing_price_prediction
 Statistical and Predictive Analytics for Housing Price Prediction in Australia
-#### A Complete Statistical and Advanced Regression Analytics for Housing Price Prediction using Exploratory Data Analytics and Lasso & Ridge Regression as the learning algorithms respectively.
+#### A Complete Statistical and Advanced Regression Analytics Approach for Housing Price Prediction using Exploratory Data Analytics and Lasso & Ridge Regression as the learning algorithms respectively.

 ## File Descriptions:
 1. train.csv: The file contains Housing Price Data for Australia.
 The meta information for this data is found at https://cdn.upgrad.com/UpGrad/temp/87f67e28-c47e-4725-ae3c-111142c7eaba/data_description.txt